AcalaNetwork/chopsticks/README.md

 npx @acala-network/chopsticks@latest -c acala
 ```

+## Web testing

+Run Chopsticks in browser?
+Now you can turn a mainnet into a devnet and play with it directly in your browser!

+An example is available at [acala-network.github.io/chopsticks](https://acala-network.github.io/chopsticks/), and the corresponding code can be found in [web-test](packages/web-test).

 ## Environment Variables

 - `PORT`: Set port for Chopsticks to listen on, default is `8000`